LiberatorUSA/GUCEF/README.md

 ## About the author
 Aside from the dependencies almost all code in this repository was written by Dinand Vanvelzen.
-Dinand started programming as child during the 1980s, writing assembly code for the MSX which was a Philips designed take on a PC concept.
+Dinand started programming as a child during the 1980s, writing assembly code for the MSX which was a Philips designed take on a PC concept.
 Later on during the 1990s RAD programming principles became the new love afair via Borland Delphi followed by Borland C++ Builder.
 At this juncture the author had embarked upon professsional education in the dark arts of software engineering.
 A dual strategy was persued between application programming and back-end/lower-level programming which were distinct degrees at the time.